Kappalucky/Timesheet-Application---GM/Timesheet-Application-Frontend/README.md

 #### Installation

-1. Install frontend prerequisites if you have not already
+1. Install prerequisites if you have not already
 2. Navigate to timesheet folder (`cd`)
 3.  call npm install to begin installation of all package requirements